Emergency Dentistry

 Call 911 immediately or take your child to the nearest hospital emergency room.

-Possible Broken Or Fractured Jaw
+Possible Broken or Fractured Jaw

 Keep the jaw from moving and take your child to the nearest hospital emergency room.